Deep Learning: Hydrodynamics, and Lie-Poisson Hamilton-Jacobi Theory: Conclusion Future Direction

 we define the \emph{value function} as

 and it satisfies the \emph{Hamilton--Jacobi--Bellman equation}, which can be regarded as a generalisation of the Hamilton--Jacobi equation.
 As shown in (Park), the value function is

 which mean that it can be obtained by solving the Hamilton--Jacobi equation for $S$.
 That said, one small technical issue: it is not practical to use $S$ directly and that is because at $t=0$ it is hard to find initial conditions that satisfy the identity transformation.
-For this reason, we use type-II generating function $S_2$, or type-III generating function $S_3$ instead.
+For this reason, we use type--II generating function $S_2$, or type--III generating function $S_3$ instead.
 Once $V$ is known, the parameters that would train the network are then given by

 That said, finding a solution for the generating function is challenging on its own right, however, in \cite{guibout_formation_2002} it was shown that it can be solved using power series expansion of generating function whose coefficients are obtained by solving a system of ordinary differential equations.
 The derivation of the system of ordinary differential equations is done by applying the Taylor expansion to the Hamiltonian and the generating function.
 Once that is done, both expansions are substituted into the Hamilton--Jacobi equation and as a result we obtain a power series whose coefficients are differential equations.
 Setting the coefficients of the combined series to be equal to zero, we obtain the system of equations whose solution is the coefficients of the generating function $S$. \\